ttrung149/p2p/README.md

 -----------------
 > q/quit        Quit peer node
 > req/request   Request file from index server
+> reg/register  Register file to index server
 > i/index       Update index server information
 ```

+To register a file to index server, select `register` option, and enter file to be registered.
+The registered file will be confirmed by index server before being registered to the system, which can be further requested by other peers.

-To request file, select request option, and enter file to be requested.
+To request file, select `request` option, and enter file to be requested.
 Succesful download will appear in `files/` folder.

 #### Index node
 To start an index node, run the following command: